 - Shortness of breath and chest pain.

-Symptoms of an active TB infection outside the lungs
+Symptoms of active TB outside the lungs

 Symptoms of TB outside the lungs (extrapulmonary TB) vary widely depending on which area of the body is infected.
 For example, back pain can be a symptom of TB in the spine, or your neck may get swollen when lymph nodes in the neck are infected.